osrf/gazebo_design/model_editor/model_editor.md

 ### Interfaces

+Please see [ModelEditorSpecs7_2.pdf](ModelEditorSpecs7_2.pdf) for the GUI design of the model editor.

 **GUI changes**

 * A new menu option `Model Editor` will be added to the `Edit` menu in the